dnut/clipboard-sync/README.md

 ```

 ## Usage
-The typical set-and-forget approach is to enable to systemd service:
+The typical set-and-forget approach is to enable to service:
 ```bash
 systemctl --user enable --now clipboard-sync
 ```